The Legal AI Roadmap: What Founders Need to Know Before Building or Buying

 Large language models form the reasoning capability at the core of legal AI systems.
 These neural networks, trained on massive text corpora including legal documents, case law, and statutes, learn to understand legal language patterns, reasoning structures, and domain-specific terminology.

 For legal AI, LLM selection involves critical tradeoffs.
-Larger models (GPT-4.1, Claude Opus 4.5) provide superior reasoning for complex legal analysis, better understanding of nuanced legal arguments, and more reliable citation formatting, but cost significantly more per token and add latency.
-Smaller models (Gemini 2.5 Flash, Claude Haiku 4.5) handle straightforward document Q&A adequately at fraction of the cost with faster response times.
+Larger, frontier-class models provide superior reasoning for complex legal analysis, better understanding of nuanced legal arguments, and more reliable citation formatting, but cost significantly more per token and add latency.
+Smaller, faster models handle straightforward document Q&A adequately at a fraction of the cost with faster response times

 Context window size determines how much information the model can process simultaneously.
 Legal work often requires analyzing lengthy contracts, statutes with multiple sections, or case law with extensive background.
-Models with 100k+ token context windows (Claude Opus 4.5, GPT-4.1) can process entire contracts or multiple related documents in a single pass, while smaller context windows require chunking strategies that risk losing important cross-references.
+Models with large context windows (100k+ tokens) can process entire contracts or multiple related documents in a single pass, while smaller context windows require chunking strategies that risk losing important cross-references.

 Fine-tuning versus prompt engineering with RAG represents another architectural decision.
 Fine-tuning adapts a base model to legal domain specifics through additional training on legal documents, improving accuracy for specialized terminology and citation formats.
 However, fine-tuning requires significant data (thousands of examples), ongoing maintenance as legal information changes, and risks catastrophic forgetting where the model loses general capabilities.
 The combination of prompt engineering with RAG (carefully crafted instructions combined with retrieval of relevant legal documents) provides more flexibility and easier updates but may not achieve the same accuracy as fine-tuned models for highly specialized tasks.